 "Caffeine stimulates the colon, increasing the urge to go to the bathroom," Rueven explains.
 "Without the extra help from the caffeine, some individuals may become constipated when they first quit caffeine.
-To get things moving again, make sure to fill up on foods rich in fiber like fruits, vegetables, whole grains, nuts and seeds, and drink plenty of water (about three liters per day)."
+To get things moving again, make sure you fill up on foods rich in fiber like fruits, vegetables, whole grains, nuts, and seeds and drink plenty of water (about three liters per day)."

 Photo:Good Vibrations Images/Stocksy